depth 12 3/8″

 I found the Flaxland website, just up the road from me, who make Coracles and fuselage framed canoes covered with linen and a uv light curing, linseed resin.
 I really liked the translucence and also the fact they would be about 95% biodegradable.
-I then came accross the cape falcon channel on youtube and was seduced by both the simplicity and beauty of the design, which, for me, beat every other type of canoe I’d seen, hands down.
+I then came across the cape falcon channel on you tube and was seduced by the simplicity and beauty of the design.
+For me, this beats anything else I’ve seen, hands down.

-Talking of numbers, I have to say converting from imperial to metric, was a constant headache.
-As a carpenter i tend to use both currencies, depending on what I’m measuring, but for the detailed stuff like rib and scantling thicknesses,or measuring the sheer heights, I found it too hard trying to visualise and amalgamate all the different fractions, 8ths,16ths,32ths and sometimes 64ths, when 10ths and 100ths are perhaps all you need.
-Another issue is that it means that wood and tool sizes in europe(incl uk) are not exact translations, for example a 1/4 inch is 6.35mm, so you wont be buying a true quarter inch dowel, but a 6mm, though the router bits are imperial also.
-I know this sounds pedantic, but its just something to be aware of.
-Next time I will print out a conversion chart when working from the plans, or learn the old language.
+Talking of numbers, converting from imperial to metric, was a constant headache.
+As a carpenter I tend to use both currencies, depending on the scale of what I’m measuring, but for the detailed stuff like rib and scantling thicknesses,or measuring the sheer heights, I found it too hard trying to visualise and amalgamate all the different fractions, 8ths,16ths,32ths and sometimes 64ths of inches, when 100ths and 1000ths of a meter are what I’m used to .
+On a practical level it means that wood and tool sizes in europe(incl uk) are not exact translations, for example a 1/4 inch = 6.35mm, so you wont be buying a true quarter inch dowel, but instead a 6mm nominal- though router bits do come in true imperial sizes also.

 I began the build in some upstairs space, lent to me by my local timber yard.
 I managed to get the gunwales cut and mortised here, before the boss decided to take a three week family holiday to avoid the quarantine travel restrictions that were to come into force later that week.
 So I was forced to move to my garden and front room, for the remainder of the build.